skiselev/minimax8085/README.md

 </code></pre>

 ##### Logic Equations - USART Clock Frequency Divider
 The frequency divider is implemented as a synchronous counter, where all the outputs change their state simultaneously with the rising edge of the Clock signal.
 To achieve this, the SPLD is configured in *registered* mode (this is done automatically, by the SPLD assembler).
 In this mode the SPLD outputs with .R suffix (Q0.R - Q4.R) are configured as D flip-flops, and their logic equations describe the next state of the flip-flops (the values on their D inputs, that will be latched with the Clock signal).
-For example, in the **Mini8085-4.9152MHz.pld** the next state of Q0 output is defined to be the inverse of its current state: Q0.R = /Q0.
+For example, in [Mini8085-4.9152MHz.pld](SPLD/Mini8085-4.9152MHz.pld) the next state of Q0 output is defined to be the inverse of its current state: Q0.R = /Q0.
 The Q0 - Q2 outputs are the outputs of intermediate stages of counter/divider, and they are not used in the MiniMax8085.
-The USART clock inputs are connected to either Q3 or Q4 output, depending on the position of the jumper JP3, resulting in either divide by 10 or 20 for 3.072 MHz CPU clock (using the **Mini8085-3.072MHz.pld** fuse map) or in divide by either 16 or 32 for 4.9152 MHz CPU clock (using the **Mini8085-4.9152MHz.pld** fuse map).
+The USART clock inputs are connected to either Q3 or Q4 output, depending on the position of the jumper JP3, resulting in either divide by 10 or 20 for 3.072 MHz CPU clock (using the [Mini8085-3.072MHz.pld](SPLD/Mini8085-3.072MHz.pld) fuse map) or in divide by either 16 or 32 for 4.9152 MHz CPU clock (using the [Mini8085-4.9152MHz.pld](SPLD/Mini8085-4.9152MHz.pld) fuse map).

-**Mini8085-4.9152MHz.pld**: 5-bit binary counter, or divide by 32 frequency divider.
+[Mini8085-4.9152MHz.pld](SPLD/Mini8085-4.9152MHz.pld): 5-bit binary counter, or divide by 32 frequency divider.
 <pre><code>
 Q0.R =   /Q0